 We recognize that YOU have knowledge to share about criminal justice in West Palm Beach.
 Members of this committee are listening!

-At the December 5th Racial & Ethnic Equality Action Summit held by the Task Force, West Palm Beach residents shared two top priorities regarding Criminal Justice.
+Based on feedback from the December 5th, 2020 and June 12th, 2021 Racial & Ethnic Equality Action Summits held by the Task Force, West Palm Beach residents shared two top priorities regarding Criminal Justice.
 The subcommittee is currently discussing these priorities:

-- Building a diverse team of police officers and creating opportunities for the community to participate in a police review or advisory board
+- Building a diverse team of police officers and creating opportunities for the community to participate in a civilian review board

 - Review hiring, promotion, and retention policies and practices in the WPB Police Department

-- Assess if and how community members can serve on a review or advisory board.
+- Assess if and how community members can serve on a review board.

 - Assessing racial equity training and tools for increased cultural sensitivity of WPB police officers.